nedelec/preconfig/README.md

 # Overview

-Preconfig is a Python program used to vary parameter values in files.
+Preconfig generates files from a template by evaluating doubly-bracketed Python code.

 # Description

-Preconfig reads the template file from top to bottom, identifying snippets of code which are surrounded by double square brackets.
+Preconfig reads a template file from top to bottom, identifying snippets of code which are surrounded by double square brackets.
 It then executes this code using the Python interpreter, proceeding recursively whenever multiple values are specified.
 Values are eventually converted to their string